 NCC wishes to acknowledge and thank the project donors, including:

 - Government of Canada, Natural Heritage Conservation Program

 - TD Forests

 - Island Nature Trust

 - The U.S. Fish and Wildlife Service

 - PEI Wildlife Conservation Fund

-- and other local donors
+- and many local donors